An Introduction to Geometric Topology: Haken manifolds

 We recall that every compact orientable 3-manifold decomposes along spheres and disc into irreducible and $\partial$-irreducible pieces.
 If one such piece has non-empty boundary then either it is ball, or it is Haken.

 The following lemma will be useful soon.
-It says that every Haken manifold contains an interesting ``spanning'' surface $S$, that touches all the boundary components (the spanning surface needs not to be connected).
+It says that every Haken manifold contains an interesting ``spanning'' surface $S$, that touches all the boundary components (the spanning surface need not to be connected).

 \begin{lemma} Every Haken manifold $M$ contains an oriented surface $S$, whose components are incompressible and $\partial$-incompressible, such that $[\partial S\cap X]\in H_1(X,\matZ)$ is non-trivial for every boundary component $X$ of $M$. \end{lemma} \begin{proof} We have $\partial M = X_1\sqcup \ldots \sqcup X_k$ with $\chi(X_i)\leqslant 0$ for all $i$.
 Proposition \ref{lagrangian:prop} says that the image of